Eusébio: 1966 World Cup

 In the third place match, Portugal played against the Soviet Union.
 In the 12th minute after a handball inside the area, Eusébio scored the opening goal (his ninth and final World Cup goal) from the penalty spot.
 Although Lev Yashin guessed the side in which the ball would go, he was powerless to save it.
 Again and as he had done before with Banks, Eusébio went to salute his friend Yashin after he had scored.
-Portugal won the game 2–1 to what remains their best ever World Cup participation, and the best performance by a team on its debut since Italy's victory in 1934.
+Portugal won the game 2–1 in what remains their best ever World Cup participation, and the best performance by a team on its debut since Italy's victory in 1934.

 In addition to winning the Golden Boot (with nine goals) for the 1966 World Cup, Eusébio also set a record that year for the most penalties scored (shoot-out not included), with four.
 Eusébio's four goals against North Korea in the quarter-final match also helped Portugal tie the record for largest deficit overcome in a win (three goals, equaling Austria in 1954) and he became the fifth player to score as many goals in a FIFA World Cup match, a record he jointly held until Oleg Salenko scored five in the 1994 World Cup.
 The English were so impressed by Eusébio's performances that his waxwork was immediately added to the Madame Tussauds in London.
 He also received the BBC Overseas Sports Personality of the Year for 1966.